 - Either Strategic Marketing Management OR Business Economics and Accounting

-You’ll then choose three elective modules.
-The list of modules may vary from year to year, but has typically included: Consulting, East Asian Business and Management, Employee Reward Strategy, Competitive Strategies & Organisational Fitness, Global Marketing, Innovation and Technology Management.
+You’ll then choose two elective modules.
+The list of modules may vary from year to year, but has typically included: Consulting, East Asian Business and Management, Employee Reward Strategy, Competitive Strategies & Organisational Fitness, Global Business, Innovation and Technology Management.

 In the third term, you will carry out an original research project.
 This may be an independent piece of work or, alternatively, you may decide to develop a more applied project with an appropriate organisation.
 Supervised by a faculty member with relevant experience, you’ll investigate in greater detail a subject that you’ve already studied as part of your programme.
 This is an opportunity for you to develop your business insight and present your analysis and ideas in a scholarly and professional manner.

 Our strong international optional activities are an integral part of the programme and aim at providing you with the experiential learning needed to acquire an inside perspective of operating globally.

 During the International Study Tours, groups of students visit at least one European destination (e.g. Geneva, Mannheim, Dublin) for around a week; some (e.g. Geneva) are offered as electives, others as part of wider experience.
 These partially self-funded competitive activities provide you with an opportunity to visit a series of prestigious global businesses and to analyse them using a structured learning approach.
 As such the International Study tours are designed to expose you to the challenges of global business, help you make new contacts, and equip you with the international awareness needed to stand out in a competitive job market.
 All of this while having fun!